CBI hired 'toxic' staff and failed to sack offenders

 The CBI said a failure to act allowed a "very small minority" of staff to believe they could get away with harassment or violence against women.

+The embattled lobby group said it has now dismissed a number of people.

-The embattled group was responding to an independent report by a law firm after two rape allegations at the CBI.
+The CBI was responding to an independent law firm report on misconduct allegations including rape.

+In an emotional letter to members, the business lobby group - which claims to represent 190,000 firms - admitted to a series of failings and said it had made mistakes "that led to terrible consequences".

+It said there was a collective "sense of shame" at "so badly having let down the...people who came to work at the CBI".

 In early April, a number of claims of misconduct and harassment against CBI staff emerged including one allegation of rape at the lobby group's summer party in 2019.

-But last week, a second rape allegation prompted an avalanche of firms to cancel their membership or suspend activity with the lobby giant which claims to represent 190,000 firms.

-The CBI subsequently announced it would suspend its operations until June while it decided on its future.

-In a letter responding to recommendations by Fox Williams, the CBI admitted to its members:
+In a letter responding to recommendations by law Fox Williams which was appointed to lead an independent investigation into the lobby group, the CBI admitted to its members:

 - It "tried to find resolution in sexual harassment cases when we should have removed those offenders from our business"